DIG-Kaust/MLgeoscience/docs/index.md

 # Homepage

-This course covers the fundamentals of machine learning, its applications to geoscientific problems, and it provides basic best practices for the rigorous development and evaluation of machine learning results.
+This course covers the fundamentals of machine learning, its applications to geoscientific problems, and it provides basic best practices for the rigorous development and evaluation of machine learning models.
 The main focus of the course is on describing the fundamental theory of *linear regression*, *logistic regression*, *neural networks*, *convolutional neural networks*, *sequence modelling*, *dimensionality reduction*, *generative modelling*, and *physics-inspired neural networks*.
 Students will also be introduced to